 - Stay up to date

 1. Decide what kind of gym you want to run

-Having a specialty in such cases can help you in kick-starting your gym.
+Having a specialty in such cases can help you with kick-starting your own gym business.
 So research your market, see what fits you the best and double down on a niche of your choice.
 Generally, fitness centers fall under the following categories:

 - Traditional gyms: These have a defined workspace with different workout options like cardio training, weight training, fitness classes, etc. Most of these gyms also include additional facilities like sauna, tanning, steam rooms, massage, etc.